webonyx/graphql-php/docs/concepts.md

 }
 ```
 **graphql-php** runtime parses Queries, makes sure that they are valid for given Type System
-and executes using data resolving tools provided by you as a part of integration.
+and executes using [data fetching tools](type-system/object-types/#data-fetching) provided by you
+as a part of integration.
+Queries are supposed to be idempotent.

 ## Mutations
 Mutations use advanced features of the very same query language (like arguments and variables)
 and have only semantic difference from Queries:

 ```graphql
 mutation CreateReviewForEpisode($ep: Episode!, $review: ReviewInput!) {
   createReview(episode: $ep, review: $review) {